 No gym?
 No problem.
-As a certified personal trainer, I assure you you can get a great workout at home using just your body weight and a few pieces of equipment.
-This home full-body workout will help get you started.
+As a certified personal trainer, I assure you you can get a great at-home full-body workout using just your body weight and a few pieces of equipment.
+This workout will take you less than 30 minutes to complete and is my own go-to for an at-home full-body workout when I’m short on time.

-Read on to get all the details or watch the video above to see a demo of these moves in action.
-All you need for this home full-body workout is a little bit of space, a set of dumbells, some good tunes, and a towel for the sweat.
+Read on to get all the details of each move and be sure to watch the video above to see a demo of these moves in action.
+All you need for this home full-body workout is a little bit of space, a set of light or medium dumbells (3, 5, or 7 pounds will work depending on your level), some good tunes, and a towel for the sweat.
 (Because yes, there will be lots of sweat.)
+No dumbbells?
+No problem!
+All of the exercises in this workout can be done without weights.

 How To Use This Program